henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question:
+      "How can I submit a setup guide for a specific server hoster?",
+    answer:
+      'Read <a href="/minecraft/voicechat/wiki/submit_hoster">this</a>.',
+  },
+  {
+    question:
       "Can vanilla clients still join when the voice chat mod is installed on the server?",
     answer:
       "Yes, But in versions older than 2.1.0, the Forge version only works with the mod installed on the client and the server.",